canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

-  For highlights of deliverables this pulse, please see our shared `demos <https://drive.google.com/drive/folders/1xCy9MASYNHFGc1Vi4vWWSE05Y-hySh1B>`_ folder, his is the EMEA and APAC demo for the pulse.
+  For highlights of deliverables this pulse, please see our shared `demos <https://drive.google.com/drive/folders/1xCy9MASYNHFGc1Vi4vWWSE05Y-hySh1B>`_ folder.
+This is the EMEA and APAC demo for the pulse.

 Here is an
 `internal example <https://discourse.canonical.com/t/is-devops-team-updates-pulse-1-2025/4982>`_